SergiySeletsky/Unified/README.md

 ## Why

 What is Unified Id?
-If GUID is too heavy for you but you need a random global Id that can be used as a string or long basic type, you are in right place.
+If GUID is too heavy for your application but you need a random global Id that can be used as a string or long basic type, you are in right place.
 What are the main advantages?
 | Feature | Unified | GUID |
 | ------ | ------ | ------ |